 - 4.4.1 RSA 472:6 Removing or Altering Boundary Markers shall apply to stone walls situated along property boundaries. - 4.4.2 In addition, when it is necessary to remove portions of a stone wall that is not situated along property boundaries to accommodate development, the applicant shall preserve remaining portions to the extent feasible.
-Applicants are encouraged to: - (a) rebuild stone walls in an appropriate new location on site when they must be removed from the existing location; - (b) restore and rebuild older stone walls; and

-(c) build new stone walls as and where appropriate.
+Applicants are encouraged to: - (a) rebuild stone walls in an appropriate new location on site when they must be removed from the existing location; - (b) restore and rebuild older stone walls; and - (c) build new stone walls as and where appropriate.
 Appropriate locations for relocated or rebuilt stone walls may include the front property line, the edge of travel ways (provided they would not interfere with sight distance or maintenance requirements), side lot lines, the edge of the development, and open space areas.

-Article 5.
-Landscaping and Screening Standards
+Article 5 Landscaping and Screening Standards

-Section 5.1 Purpose

-Section 5.2 General Objectives

-Section 5.3 General Requirements

-Section 5.4 Plant Selection

-Section 5.5 Planting Requirements

-Section 5.6 Landscaped Areas, in General

-Section 5.7 Landscaping Along Public Rights of Way

-Section 5.8 Parking Lots, Landscaping, and Screening

-Section 5.9 Screening

-Section 5.10 Protection of Trees and Other Vegetation During Construction

-Section 5.11 Monitoring, Maintenance, and Replacement of Landscaping and Screening

-Section 5.12 Irrigation

-Section 5.13 Innovative Landscaping Practices

-Section 5.14 Definitions

-Appendix A Recommended Landscaping Measures

-Appendix B Recommended Landscaping Species and Prohibited Invasive Species
+Section 5.1 Purpose Section 5.2 General Objectives Section 5.3 General Requirements Plant Selection Section 5.4 Section 5.5 Planting Requirements Landscaped Areas, in General Section 5.6 Landscaping Along Public Rights of Way Section 5.7 Section 5.8 Parking Lots, Landscaping, and Screening Section 5.9 Screening Protection of Trees and Other Vegetation During Construction Section 5.10 Section 5.11 Monitoring, Maintenance, and Replacement of Landscaping and Screening Section 5.12 Irrigation Innovative Landscaping Practices Section 5.13 Section 5.14 Definitions Appendix A Recommended Landscaping Measures Appendix B Approved Tree Species [These lists are under development]